-- Exam One will cover content of Chapters 1-7, slides, and lecture content. - Exam Two is not cumulative and it will cover all content taught after Exam One.
+- Exam One will cover the content of Chapters 1-6, slides, and lecture content. - Exam Two is not cumulative and it will cover all content taught after Exam One.
+All lectures with new content will be concluded one week before Exam Two.
+Students shall take advantage of that one week to prepare for Exam Two.